Super Eagles may get new coaching crew as NFF plan major shake-up

 - Chelle, along with his coaching staff, led Nigeria to win bronze at the 2025 Africa Cup of Nations in Morocco

-Nigeria’s football authorities are preparing significant changes in the Super Eagles’ coaching staff, with head coach Eric Chelle’s future appearing uncertain.
+Nigeria’s football authorities are preparing significant changes in the Super Eagles’ coaching staff, amid contract extension talks with coach Eric Chelle.

-The Nigeria Football Federation (NFF) is reportedly considering replacing the local assistants currently working under Chelle, signaling a broader review of national team structures.
+The Nigeria Football Federation (NFF) is reportedly considering replacing the local assistants currently working under Chelle, signalling a broader review of national team structures.

 The timing of the NFF review coincides with Chelle’s expressed interest in coaching in Europe’s top leagues.